lonelycoder306/plox/docs/Debugger.md

 ### ```r(epl)```
 * Ends file-execution and exits the debugger, opening a REPL Lox shell.
-* The shell effectively follows on from the execution of the file, so any variables/objects in scope up until the breakpoint was hit remains defined within this shell.
+* The shell effectively follows on from the execution of the file, so any variables/objects in scope up until the breakpoint was hit remain defined within this shell.

 ### ```l(ist)```
 * Presents the context of the breakpoint, printing it with the two lines above it and the two lines below it.